danielsularea/lily.work/blog/_posts/2017-12-04-the-fascinating-history-of-captcha.md

 ---
 layout: blogpost
-title: I'm Not Even Mad
+title: The Fascinating History of CAPTCHA
 ---

-There is a fantastic story I once learned about the history of CAPTCHA that still impresses me to this day.
+The history of CAPTCHA demonstrates a complex problem space that produced an incredibly elegant solution.

 ## A Brief History